rokaN8/AITIaan/memory-bank/progress.md

     - Performance optimization with particle limits (max 50 trail particles) maintaining 60fps
     - Version synchronization across all files and documentation to v1.9.0
     - Complete supernatural gameplay enhancement while preserving all existing features

+14. **✅ Developer Mode Enhancements & Gameplay Improvements** (Latest milestone - v1.10.0)
+    - Enhanced developer mode with level navigation using +/- keys for comprehensive testing
+    - Developer mode life management with [/] keys (0-10 lives range) for various game state testing
+    - Special bricks progression changed from level 3+ to level 2+ for better game balance
+    - UI instruction updates to include new developer mode controls in leaderboard sidebar
+    - Full level layouts available in developer mode instead of limited 5-brick setup
+    - Console logging for debug feedback on level changes and life adjustments
+    - Improved debugging capabilities for gameplay testing and balancing
+    - Version synchronization across all files and documentation to v1.10.0
+    - Enhanced testing environment for comprehensive game development workflow

 ## Upcoming Milestones
 **No upcoming milestones** - Project is complete, deployed, and meets all requirements.